Cyper77/camava/README.md

 	cd build
 	cmake ..
 	make
-	./simpletest_raspicam
+	./simpletest_camava

 If you do not like cmake, simply

-	g++ simpletest_raspicam.cpp -o simpletest_raspicam -I/usr/local/include -lraspicam -lmmal -lmmal_core -lmmal_util
+	g++ simpletest_camava.cpp -o simpletest_camava -I/usr/local/include -lcamava -lmmal -lmmal_core -lmmal_util

 ### OpenCV Interface

-If the OpenCV is found when compiling the library, the libraspicam_cv.so module is created and the RaspiCam_Cv class available.
+If the OpenCV is found when compiling the library, the libcamava_cv.so module is created and the CamAva_Cv class available.
 Take a look at the examples in utils to see how to use the class.
-In addition, we show here how you can use the RaspiCam_Cv in your own project using cmake.
+In addition, we show here how you can use the CamAva_Cv in your own project using cmake.

-First create a file with the name simpletest_raspicam_cv.cpp and add the following code
+First create a file with the name simpletest_camava_cv.cpp and add the following code

 	#include <ctime>
 	#include <iostream>
-	#include <raspicam/raspicam_cv.h>
+	#include <camava/camava_cv.h>
 	using namespace std;

 	int main ( int argc,char **argv ) {

 		time_t timer_begin,timer_end;
-		raspicam::RaspiCam_Cv Camera;
+		camava::CamAva_Cv Camera;
 		cv::Mat image;
 		int nCount=100;
 		//set camera params